awsdocs/aws-iot-docs/developerguide/iot-repub-rule.md

 }
 ```

-The rule takes the `temperature` value from the message payload and the `device_id` from the topic and republishes them as an MQTT message with the `device/data/temp` topic and a message payload that looks like this:
+The rule takes the `temperature` value from the message payload, and the `device_id` from the topic, and republishes them as an MQTT message with the `device/data/temp` topic and a message payload that looks like this:

 ```
 {